RemiBou/remibou.github.io/_posts/2018-7-12-Upload-file-with-Blazor.md

     }
 ```

-- We'll receive the file binary as base64 from the javascript call as byte arrays are not serializable in json and this is the format of exchange between C# and js.
+- We'll receive the file binary as base64 from the javascript function because byte arrays are not serializable in json and this is the format of exchange between C# and js.
 - the api will just send back the file name where the file is saved, but you can do what you want.

 ## JS side